-The University of Nebraska at Omaha (UNO) and the College of Communication, Fine Arts and Media (CFAM) are excited to present the annual Fourth of July Celebration Recital, which will be performed by UNO carillon studies alumni Brent Shaw on the carillon inside the UNO Henningson Memorial Campanile.
+The College of Communication, Fine Arts and Media is excited to present the annual Fourth of July Celebration Recital, which will be performed by UNO carillon studies alumni Brent Shaw on the carillon inside the UNO Henningson Memorial Campanile.
 Due to the holiday schedule, this year's performance will be held on the observed holiday, Monday, July 5.

 There is open parking across campus on weekends (no permit required ).
 The closest lots to the bell tower are D, E, and M. Click here for more details on parking, including a campus map.

 About the University of Nebraska at Omaha

 Located in one of America’s best cities to live, work and learn, the University of Nebraska at Omaha (UNO) is Nebraska’s premier metropolitan university.
 With more than 15,000 students enrolled in 200-plus programs of study, UNO is recognized nationally for its online education, graduate education, military friendliness and community engagement efforts.
 Founded in 1908, UNO has served learners of all backgrounds for more than 100 years and is dedicated to another century of excellence both in the classroom and in the community.